ParitoshBh/home-assistant.io/source/_integrations/appwrite.markdown

   function_async: true          # Optional: Run asynchronously (default: false)
   function_method: "POST"       # Optional: HTTP method (default: GET)
 ```

+## Identifying New Functions

+Since the integration doesn't actively poll, as such it'll not know on its own if new function is available.
+However, reloading the integration should automatically generate service for new function.

 ## Remove integration